 - I can also add the cords that narrow the back panel behind the wearie’s neck and help fixating her/his head.

 - adjusting of the height of the back panel by hidden straps – this solution is very elegant and very functional (clap, clap).
-To be honest I was quite surprise that this is the only type of vertical adjusting this carrier posseses, given the number of adjusting levels in the horizontal direction.
+To be honest I was quite surprised that this is the only type of vertical adjusting this carrier posseses, given the number of adjusting levels in the horizontal direction.

 - two pairs of buckles for shoulder straps:

 - the lower pair for wearing of small babies (similar as in Kavka Multi-age or Fidella Fusion) – okay, this is something every carrier recommended for carrying babies smaller than 68-74 cm should have – BUT (I am sorry, but I have another BUT) their placement is something that really bothered me.
 You can find them right under the knees of the wearie and they keep hanging there without any purpose for the most of your babywearing years.
 They are there, they hinder and look ugly, no other function.
 Yup, agaaaain, their position way too high on the back panel is the result of the carrier being intended for wearing small babies while being enormous and suitable for 4-year-olds, too.
-Therefore, the lower pair of the buckles cannot be anywhere close to the waist belt otherwise the poor 3-months-old would get lost inside the back panel (in the above mentioned Kavka and Fidella these buckles are hidden under the knees of the bum of the wearie).
+Therefore, the lower pair of the buckles cannot be anywhere close to the waist belt otherwise the poor 3-months-old would get lost inside the back panel (in the above mentioned Kavka and Fidella these buckles are hidden under the knees or the bum of the wearie).

 - the upper pair on the sides of the back panel – applauding here, they are bidirectional! 😀